 Without a plan, the owner’s family may be forced to sell the business to cover taxes or pay liabilities upon the owner’s death.
 Control of the business also could go to those who have no interest or aptitude for managing it.
 Plus, family members may battle for control and/or disposition of the business.
 A well-drafted business succession plan or exit plan will avoid these consequences.

-Prepare Your Company to Handle Unexpected Situations
+Prepare Your New York Company to Handle Unexpected Situations

 Many business owners think they have a strong plan just because they have written instructions for who will manage their business if they die or become disabled.
 That’s a necessary step, but it’s not enough.
 And it’s really just a crisis protocol.
 Unfortunately, many owners fail to plan beyond the immediate aftermath of an ownership crisis.